pukkaone/pukkaone.github.io/_posts/2010-12-22-jsp-precompile-application-start.md

 method sends a request to a JSP.
 One of the arguments must be a [ServletRequest](http://download.oracle.com/javaee/6/api/javax/servlet/ServletRequest.html) implementation that returns `jsp_precompile` for the query string.
-I could have written a class providing empty implementations for the ServletRequest methods, but the interface has so many methods that the code to create a [JDK dynamic proxy](http://download.oracle.com/javase/6/docs/api/java/lang/reflect/Proxy.html) implementing the interface is more concise.
+I could have written a class providing stub implementations for the ServletRequest methods, but the interface has so many methods that the code to create a [JDK dynamic proxy](http://download.oracle.com/javase/6/docs/api/java/lang/reflect/Proxy.html) implementing the interface is more concise.
 Another JDK dynamic proxy